Programme

 Designed to facilitate your acculturation to research in France, the Scientific Research Project will require both personal and teamwork.
 It will include sessions of tutorials or free discussion with researchers from the LGCgE and LASIRE laboratories.

-Student projects will cover the socio-economical and environmental aspect of water management, and explore how water is becoming an essential element in urban development projects or in the management of rural areas.
+The project will cover the socio-economical and environmental aspect of water management, and explore how water is becoming an essential element in urban development projects or in the management of rural areas.

 The project will involve the analysis of articles, bibliographical summaries, a presentation of state-of-the-art trends in the chosen research topic, simulations when appropriate and a final project defence in front of the scientific board.